nolannash/LearnLink/README.md

 # LearnLink

-Once you clone the repository, please create a .env file within the root directory.
+Once you clone the repository, please create a .env file within the root directory. you will need to do npm install inside the root directory, client directory and server directory all separately.
     .env file needs to have the following values:
         *JWT_SECRET_KEY
         * PORT